-Enter the garden sprayer that I review here.
-It's called the "Green Gorilla" and it eliminates manual pumping for those who would like to avoid it either to save time or to save stress on their bodies.
+Enter the "Green Gorilla" that eliminates manual pumping for those who would like to avoid it either to save time or to save stress on their bodies.

 Green Gorilla Pressurized Garden Sprayer: an Overview

-For those of you not familiar with garden sprayers, let me begin with an overview of what the Green Gorilla product consists of, so that you'll know what to expect when you open the box.
+For those of you not familiar with garden sprayers, let's begin with an overview of what the Green Gorilla product consists of so that you'll know what to expect when you open the box.

-When you unpack this product, here's what you'll essentially find in the box:
+When you unpack this product, here's what you'll find in the box:

 - Manual pump assembly and handle

 - Spray hose and nozzle(s)